 3) Exercise: A study following up on contestants from The Biggest Loser found that the people who maintained their weight-loss over multiple years, were doing an average of 80 minutes of moderate physical activity daily, or 35 minutes of vigorous activity.

 This is important because another study showed that these contestants on average had a metabolism that was 500 calories per day slower than when they started.
 Grim.
 This is a major reason why dieting can be harmful – and reasons why HAES has gained momentum.

 Not only does exercise burn calories, but it also assists in muscle maintenance/growth.
 Muscle is metabolically active and the more you have, the faster your metabolism will be.
 The faster your metabolism, the more calories you can eat without gaining weight.
 I’m of the opinion that maintaining as much muscle as possible while losing a significant amount of weight is a key variable in the likelihood of maintaining the weight-loss.
 As a side note, I work closely with Exercise Physiologists, which may be part of why my clients are having success.

 4) Protein: This is a point that I would love to discuss with other dietitians in detail.
-I’m happy to be wrong on this one – this is a personal belief and completely separate from Fuel your Life.
+I’m happy to be wrong on this one.
 I believe in a protein intake far higher than what most dietitians are implementing with their clients.